 GIGANTIC:What types of satisfaction do you get out of compiling anthologies?
 What are your favorite things about projects like this?

 AH:The best part is finding new writers that you want others to read—that is always worth the time.
 And selfishly, it's good to feel—for that year, at least—that you've read more than you might have without the guest-editor position.

 AH: For the last year, I've mostly been writing half-page biographies of dogs on death row, trying to get them adopted from the "kill shelter" in Spanish Harlem.
 It's the most important writing I do.
 It's part of a program I'm a part of there, volunteers who tend to the dogs who are scheduled to be put down ... very grim, but such wonderful dogs, and such a great feeling when they are rescued and given another chance.
 (Also, Harper's is running a new short-short story, in its August issue, I think.)

 Nathan C. Martin lives in New Orleans, and writes a blog called PEASANTS.

-Andrew Bulger is the house illustrator of Gigantic.
+Andrew Bulger is the in-house illustrator of Gigantic.